MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Update-MgBetaUserDriveRootPermission.md

 ## SYNOPSIS
 Update the properties of a sharing permission by patching the permission resource.
 Only the roles property can be modified this way.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgUserDriveRootPermission](/powershell/module/Microsoft.Graph.Files/Update-MgUserDriveRootPermission?view=graph-powershell-1.0)

 ## SYNTAX